There’s this little BBQ joint near me.

 If your church is going to grow (and grow healthy), you need both of these voices of leadership.
 Your people need to hear the voice of the prophet, clearly articulating the WHY behind the mission and the vision of where your church is going.

-But if your church is resisting change, they may need a pastor to help guide and shepherd them through transition.
+But if your church is resisting change, they may need a pastor to help guide and shepherd them through the transition.
 This kind of immense patience isn’t always easy for a visionary leader.

 You need to continually cast vision and clarify the current mission, but do it with the heart of a pastor.